The former Laindon 1, 2 and 3 housing estate, often

 For the motorist, garages were provided below the deck properties

 the estate.
-In the 1980s in an attempt to improve conditions the landord sponsored by The
+In the 1980s in an attempt to improve conditions the landlord, sponsored by The

-Wiggins Group PLC, introduced a 'best kept homes' award.
-The estate also had three postboxes,
+Wiggins Group PLC., introduced a 'best kept homes' award.
+The estate was provided with three postboxes; these being

-situated in Spurriers, Northey and Leinster Road near the Rising Grove road junction, and two public telephone boxes at Northey (adjacent to a row of three-storey
+positioned in Spurriers, Northey and Leinster Road near the Rising Grove road junction, and two public telephone boxes at Northey (adjacent to a row of three-storey

 years after the first tenants moved in some tenants were being moved out as problems in the design